Skip to content

 Eyewear for Swimming, Snorkeling and Scuba Diving

 Whether you enjoy lap swimming at Middletown Community Pool or plan to snorkel while vacationing near Caesar Creek State Park, having the right underwater eyewear makes all the difference.
-For people who need vision correction, using a scuba mask with prescription lenses or swimming goggles for glasses wearers lets you fully enjoy every moment in the water without blurry sight.
-Simply put, your everyday eyeglasses and contact lenses aren’t safe or practical in most water situations, so specialty eyewear fills that gap.
+For those who need vision correction, prescription scuba masks or swim goggles provide clear vision underwater.
+Eyeglasses and contact lenses are not safe or practical in water, so specialty eyewear is required.

-When you dive under the surface, regular eyeglasses will not stay on, and contact lenses can trap harmful bacteria if exposed to water.
-For safe, clear vision underwater, prescription options tailored specifically for swimming, snorkeling or scuba diving are key.
+When you dive under the surface, regular eyeglasses will not stay on, and contact lenses can trap harmful bacteria if they come into contact with water.
+Prescription eyewear provides safe, clear vision for swimming, snorkeling, and scuba diving.

 Prescription swim eyewear helps you:

-• See clearly underwater with corrected vision tailored to your needs, whether for recreational swimming or deeper water activities.
+• See clearly underwater with correction tailored to your needs.

 • Avoid the infection risks associated with wearing contacts in the water.